-After your consultation I schedule assessments for the first available and viable time slot.
-At assessment you and I will set up a fixed time and day for your therapy sessions, again working with your schedules as much as possible.
+I schedule assessments after your consultation for the first available time slot that works with your schedule.
+During your assessment you and I will set up a set time and day for your therapy sessions, working with your schedule as much as possible.

 Your time is valuable and so is mine.
-If you decide to work with The HAVEN Place I collect contact information from you at the end of the consultation.
-If you do not cancel within 48-hours of your scheduled appointment, I will charge you for that missed session.
+Life happens, and you may need to cancel an appointment or session.
+Please call, text, or email if you need to cancel an appointment.
+If you do not cancel within 24-hours of your scheduled appointment time I will charge you for that missed session.

 If you are late for a scheduled appointment you will be seen, but probably not for the full time period.
 I do not adjust fees for partial sessions if you are late for your appointment.

-Have some questions or want to schedule a free consultation?
-Send me an email including your availability in the coming week.
-I’ll respond within 24-hours with a day and time that works for both of us.
+Have some questions or want some help?
+Send me an email asking for a free consultation.
+Include your availability in the coming week and I’ll respond within 24-hours with a day and time that works for both of us.